 Tumors or growths on your pet’s gums could be benign or malignant, and the only way to find out is to have her examined by a veterinarian without delay.
 If a tumor is found to be malignant, the treatment might require the removal of some of her teeth and/or a section of her jawbone.
 Pet parents who brush their dog’s or cat’s teeth daily are more likely to notice tumors in early stages, which is an additional reason to practice good pet dental care.

 #7: Pawing and Drooling

-If your dog begins drooling excessively or pawing at her face, she could have a dental abscess that is causing her pain and discomfort.
-The carnassial tooth or fourth upper premolar tooth is particularly prone to developing abscesses, usually as a result of:
+If your dog begins drooling excessively or pawing at her face, she could have a dental abscess that is causing pain and discomfort.
+The carnassial tooth or fourth upper premolar tooth (the “canine” tooth) is particularly prone to developing abscesses, usually as a result of:

 - Trauma to the tooth